gliderlabs/registrator/docs/user/backends.md

 ### Consul HTTPS Check

 This feature is only available when using Consul 0.5 or newer.
-Containers specifying these extra metedata in labels or environment will be used to register an HTTPS health check with the service.
+Containers specifying these extra metadata in labels or environment will be used to register an HTTPS health check with the service.

 ```bash